-(ii) entering into land for inspection purposes under Section 25; and

-- (iii) establishing land ownership under Section 26; - (39) to respond to consultation from the Planning Authority on behalf of the Roads Authority. - (40) to make arrangements for tenders and to award contracts for supported bus services under the Transport Acts 1985 and 2001, including: - renewal, variation or termination of existing local bus service contracts subject to provision having been made within the approved estimates of expenditure of the Council; - provision of replacement contracts, in response to the deregistration of commercial bus services, on an interim basis and subject to a Council decision on longer term action; - (iii) provision of contracted emergency transport through the operation of additional vehicles in order to maintain public transport services for the public during road closures, except those closures undertaken by statutory undertakers in which case operators should seek costs directly from the statutory undertaker. - (41) to make arrangements for the provision of transport for authorised scholars under the Education (Scotland) Act 1980, including:- - (i) amendments to existing local bus services and tendering for school conveyance contracts; - (ii) purchase of season tickets for scholars using local bus services. - (42) to operate Travel Concession Schemes approved by the Council, including:- - (i) assessing eligibility of clients to participate in the schemes; - (ii) serving participation notices on bus operators. - (43) to provide public transport services information, publicity and minor infrastructure, including;- - (i) provision of bus stops, shelters, real time information and information panels; - entering into service agreements with Further Education establishments to organise and administer transport for authorised students. - to carry out the functions of the Council in relation to the Construction (Design and Management) Regulations with regard to Communities contracts as appropriate; - (45) as "Undertaker" to carry out statutory inspections and maintenance procedures at Monikie Island, North Denfind and Crombie Reservoirs as determined under the Reservoirs Act 1975; - 4c.
-Service Leader Planning and Communities Manager (Planning)
+- (ii) entering into land for inspection purposes under Section 25; and - (iii) establishing land ownership under Section 26; - (39) to respond to consultation from the Planning Authority on behalf of the Roads Authority. - (40) to make arrangements for tenders and to award contracts for supported bus services under the Transport Acts 1985 and 2001, including:- - renewal, variation or termination of existing local bus service contracts subject to provision having been made within the approved estimates of expenditure of the Council; - provision of replacement contracts, in response to the deregistration of commercial bus services, on an interim basis and subject to a Council decision on longer term action; - (iii) provision of contracted emergency transport through the operation of additional vehicles in order to maintain public transport services for the public during road closures, except those closures undertaken by statutory undertakers in which case operators should seek costs directly from the statutory undertaker. - (41) to make arrangements for the provision of transport for authorised scholars under the Education (Scotland) Act 1980, including:- - (i) amendments to existing local bus services and tendering for school conveyance contracts; - (ii) purchase of season tickets for scholars using local bus services. - (42) to operate Travel Concession Schemes approved by the Council, including:- - (i) assessing eligibility of clients to participate in the schemes; - (ii) serving participation notices on bus operators. - (43) to provide public transport services information, publicity and minor infrastructure, including;- - (i) provision of bus stops, shelters, real time information and information panels; - (ii) entering into service agreements with Further Education establishments to organise and administer transport for authorised students. - (44) to carry out the functions of the Council in relation to the Construction (Design and Management) Regulations with regard to Communities contracts as appropriate; - (45) as "Undertaker" to carry out statutory inspections and maintenance procedures at Monikie Island, North Denfind and Crombie Reservoirs as determined under the Reservoirs Act 1975; - (46) to determine the suitability of drivers or escorts who wish to be employed by the Council or persons contracted by the Council to undertake the conveyance of pupils to and from school.